 So I’m asking you to adopt that same attitude of adventure.
 I know what you’re thinking, Hello, how is working out going to make me feel like I’m on vacation?

 As an alternative, you can choose your favourite activity, but try it in a new place if that works better for you!
 For example, if you’re an avid hiker, you could try hiking in a different region that’s still close to home.

 Last year, I felt that I needed more happiness in my life so I signed up for The Color Run.
 It calls itself the happiest 5km on the planet!
 Seriously, who could resist that?

 It’s a 5km run where at various stations people through coloured chalk on you.
 I had seen the videos and it looked like everyone was having a fantastic time, so I thought Why not?

 I ended up covered in chalk and finished with a big smile plastered on my face.

 Adventure awaits you.
 Choose to make this your year of adventure.
 You’ll feel like you’re on vacation even when you’re not.
-And when it is time for a real vacation, you’ll be ready for one of our hiking, cycling and wildlife tours.
+And when it is time for a real vacation, you’ll be ready for one of our hiking or wildlife tours.